 Also, please be patient as this page is a “work in progress” – by early January it will be much more visual, and easy to navigate!
 For now, scroll down until you find the age/activity which is right for you.

 There are many wonderful groups to belong to, and places to volunteer to support parish life and the wider community; have a look through, and see what you would most like to try!

 There is a separate page for groups and activities especially for children and young people.

 Knit and Natter

-The club is a gathering of mothers who enjoy companionship and help to build a friendly community of parishioners who enjoy meeting and sharing on Mondays between 2.30pm to 4.30pm in the Parish Hall.
+The club is for anyone who enjoys companionship, and it helps to build a friendly community of parishioners who enjoy meeting and sharing on Mondays between 2.30pm to 4.30pm in the Parish Hall.
 For further information, please contact Mary Murnane via the Parish Office.

 The club is for anyone aged 60+.
 Weekly gatherings are held each Wednesday 1pm – 3pm and normally include a raffle, tea and biscuits and a game of Bingo.
 There are also regular trips out, and a Christmas lunch.
 The group is a wonderful social network for all who come along.
 Please contact Geraldine Ellis via the Parish Office.

-The Mother and Toddler Playgroup meet each Tuesday 9.45am – 11.45 am during term-time.
+The Parent and Toddler Playgroup meet each Tuesday 9.45am – 11.45 am during term-time.
 For further information please turn up or contact Sarah Gallagher via the Parish Office.